Gavin Creel: 2002–2012: Broadway debut and breakthrough

 From 2012 until 2015, Creel starred in a series of productions of The Book of Mormon.
 He first starred as Elder Price in the First National Tour of the show in 2012.
-He subsequently originated the role in the musical's original West End production; for this performance, he was awarded Best Actor in a Musical at the 2014 Laurence Olivier Award, the most prestigious theatrical awards in the United Kingdom.
+He subsequently originated the role in the musical's original West End production; for this performance, he was awarded Best Actor in a Musical at the 2014 Laurence Olivier Awards, the most prestigious theatrical awards in the United Kingdom.
 Following his West End run, he returned to the touring production for a number of months before joining the Broadway cast in 2015.
 Creel played the suave salesman Steven Kodaly, opposite Jane Krakowski, in the 2016 Broadway revival of She Loves Me.
 The show was a critical success and the production became the first Broadway show ever to be live-streamed.
 Since then, the recording has been part of the PBS series Great Performances.

-In 2017, he began playing Cornelius Hackl in the Broadway revival of Hello, Dolly! starring Bette Midler.
+In 2017, he began playing Cornelius Hackl in the Broadway revival of Hello, Dolly! starring Bette Midler and David Hyde Pierce, and later Bernadette Peters and Victor Garber.
+Santino Fontana temporarily filled in for him while Creel recovered from back surgery from March to May 2018.
 For his role, Creel was awarded the 2017 Tony Award for Best Actor in a Featured Role in a Musical.
 In 2019, Creel assumed the role of Dr. Pomatter in the Broadway production of Waitress.
-He subsequently played the role in the West End production of the musical starring alongside Sara Bareilles.
+He subsequently played the role in the West End production of the musical in 2020.
+He starred alongside the show's composer Sara Bareilles for both stints.